ibmdbanalytics/ibmdbpy/docs/source/start.rst

 Download a data set
 -------------------

-It is possible to download a data set from a dashDB instance.
+It is possible to download a data set from a Db2 instance.

 >>> idadf = IdaDataFrame(idadb, 'IRIS')
 >>> iris = idadf.as_dataframe()